Authors of section

 infection

 Appropriate antibiotics were administered.
-Bone graft was placed in the fracture defect and between the tibia and fibula above and below the fracture.
-This combination of treatments improved both biology and stability of the atrophic nonunion.
-Delayed healing occurred with satisfactory outcome.
+Bone graft was then placed in the fracture defect and between the tibia and fibula above and below the fracture.
+This combination of treatments improved both the biology and stability of the atrophic nonunion.
+Delayed healing occurred with a satisfactory outcome.

 infection